amiisshhh/DAA-ASSIGNMENT/README.md

 6. In Linux Kernel.

-## Some References and ideas for implementation used taken from:
+## Some References and ideas for implementation taken from:
 1. http://www.mbchandak.com/
 2. https://www.geeksforgeeks.org/